Cooking with Nana Ling

 Start by pre-heating the oven to moderate (180 degrees celsius/355 degrees fahrenheit, fan-forced) and greasing a slice tin (27 x 17cm) and lining with baking paper.

-Sift the flour, salt, bicarb soda and baking powder into a mixing bowl.
+Sift the flour, salt, bicarb soda, baking powder and spices into a mixing bowl.
 Add the sugar and stir through to combine (see image 1).
 Add the wet ingredients to mixing bowl and stir until combined.
 Pour into the prepared slice tin and smooth out the mixture to ensure it's spread evenly in the tin (see image 2).
 Bake for 25 minutes and then allow to cool completely in the tin.

 Before icing, remove slice from the tin using overhanging paper.